Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Somerville

 Somerville is a Boston suburb located just north of Cambridge and south of Medford.
-Along with its affordability, Somerville’s central location and downtown district makes it a common home for students who attend Tufts University, Harvard, and MIT.
-The heart of Somerville, Davis Square, is a popular locale among students from all three institutions for its coffee shops, restaurants, and nightlife spots including bars and rock music clubs.
+Along with its affordability, Somerville’s central location and downtown district make it a common home for students who attend Tufts University, Harvard, and MIT.
+The heart of Somerville, Davis Square, is a popular locale among students from all three institutions and is recognized for its coffee shops, restaurants, and nightlife.
 The Davis Station stop along the Red Line is just several T stops from Harvard University and MIT.
-Somerville renters also have access to the Community College and Sullivan Square stops along the Orange Line, allowing for travel to Northeastern and the Colleges of the Fenway or a line switch in downtown.
+Somerville renters also have access to the Community College and Sullivan Square stops along the Orange Line, allowing for travel to Northeastern and the Colleges of the Fenway or a line switch downtown.
 Somerville also has multiple bus stops for students to use.

 Somerville Average Rent Prices by the Bedroom